sjoe97Github/sj0625/README.md

   - **Tool** - Represents a tool in the rental store
   - **RentalCost** - Represents charges for each category of tool

-    > Tool and RentalCost are joined on "tool type" and uesd to calculate the rental charges for any given tool
+    > Tool and RentalCost are joined on "tool type" and used to calculate the rental charges for any given tool

   - **RentalRequest** - Represents a request for a tool rental
   - **RentalDateManager** - Utility class providing most of the functionality around date manipulation, and determination of holidays and weekends
   - **RentalAgreement** - Represents a finalized rental agreement, including charges and due dates.
 This class contains all the logic necessary to calculate discounts, charges, and rental timeframe, etc.
   - **CheckoutService** - Responsible for taking a RentalRequest, validating the request, and producing a finalized rental agreement.

-    > This class contains the logic necessary to validate the rental request; validating tool code, checkout data, number of rental days, and request discount, as well as tool lookup based on tool code.
+    > This class contains the logic necessary to validate the rental request; validating tool code, checkout data, number of rental days, and request discount, as well as Tool object lookup based on the tool code contained in the request.

 ##### Test classes of note:
-  - **ScenarioTest** - Contains the primary test scenarios for the project
+  - **ScenarioTest** - Runs complete test scenarios
   - **RentalAgreementTest** - Contains the tests for the RentalAgreement class
   - **CheckoutServiceTest** - Contains the tests for the CheckoutService class
   - **RentalDateManagerTest** - Contains the tests for the RentalDateManager class